Ben Shapiro Says Interpretation Of Donald Trump’s Ukraine Call Is A ‘Complete Rorschach Test’

-The transcript at the center of Donald Trump’s Ukraine scandal, in which he is accused of pushing the country’s president, Volodymyr Zelensky, to dig up dirt on Democratic rival and presidential candidate Joe Biden, became available to the public on Wednesday.
+The transcript at the center of President Donald Trump’s purported Ukraine scandal became available to the public on Wednesday.
+Recent reports accuse Trump of pushing the country’s president, Volodymyr Zelensky, to dig up dirt on Democratic rival and presidential candidate Joe Biden.
 While many legal experts say it’s worse than expected, others, such as conservative commentator Ben Shapiro, believe that the content of the report is more ambiguous.

 During a lengthy Twitter thread, Shapiro suggests that people’s perceptions of Trump will be one of the determining factors behind their belief in what the transcript portrays.